What it does: Trains data visualisation and analytics experts

 Unlike most educational institutions, the Data School has a commercial incentive to produce well-prepared graduates.
 It puts a lot of effort into creating analysts with top-notch technical and soft skills.

 After finishing your training, you’ll be placed at organisations facing data issues.
-Based on what’s happened in the UK, this should involve working in a range of industries with a high likelihood of spending some time assisting financial services, media or retail clients.
+This involves working in a range of industries with a high likelihood of spending some time assisting financial services, media or retail clients.
 Those who’ve attended the Data School UK have been placed with corporations including Boston Consulting Group, BP, Coca-Cola, Deloitte, Eli Lilly, UBS, Optus and Xerox.

-The Data School pays employees $50,000 during their first year.
-This is bumped up to $55,000 in their second year.
+The Data School pays employees $55,000 during their first year that will rise over the placement period.
 There are no upfront fees or HECS debts to worry about.
 You’ll get the training and industry experience that is virtually guaranteed to lead to a lucrative career as a data analyst, data scientist or data consultant.

 The vibe of the place